-Bankruptcy Attorney Fees in Louisville, Kentucky
+Bankruptcy Attorney Fees and Costs in Louisville, Kentucky

 In a Chapter 7 bankruptcy, the attorney fees are supposed to be paid up front so the attorney is not in the unethical position of being both attorney and a creditor.
 He should only be worrying about your case.
 Not about how he needs to work around the court rules to get paid.
 He becomes a creditor if he is owed pre petition fees after the case is filed.

 Unethical Bankruptcy Attorney Fees